 If you really want a full experience of the two libraries, you must book ahead.
-By booking ahead, you will be able to join the tour that gets you to walk in and around these libraries.
-You will be able to see the books up close and personal and, perhaps, your photos will be much better than I have below.
-It will be a bit more expensive, of course, but the thrill and the experience of being there inside should be priceless.
+By booking ahead, you can join the tour that gets you to walk in and around these libraries.
+You will be able to see the books up close and personal and, perhaps, your photos will be much better than those I have below.
+It will be a bit more expensive, of course, but the thrill and the experience of being inside should be priceless.
 Can’t join the tour?
 Don’t worry.
-You can still get to buy a general admission ticket, but your viewing is only limited by peeking from/through the doors.
+You can still buy a general admission ticket, but your viewing is only limited by peeking from/through the doors.

 This is the Klementinum Library.
-It is the first one you will see after the attendants checked your tickets.
+It is the first one you will see after the attendants check your tickets.

 And as you can see, it is a Baroque Library.
-Everything here is intact for centuries.
+Everything here has been intact for centuries.

-Since the 17th century, the library has amassed 20,000 books that are mostly on theology.
+Since the 17th century, the library has amassed 20,000 books mostly on theology.